ruipedro-pinheiro/push_swap/README.md

 ## Development Status

-See `TODO.c` for current progress, bugs, and pending tasks.
+See `TODO.md` for current progress, bugs, and pending tasks.

 ---